mrkittin/activism-framework/decision-making.md

 #Decision-making

 There are at least two popular aproaches:
 * Do-ocracy is an organizational way where every individual chooses own role and/or task and does it autonomously or in a team.
-But accontability sticks to actor who implement task/role but not who is officially assigned.
+But accountability sticks to actor who implement task/role but not who is officially assigned.
   * The main advantages of this approach: big motivation and rapid implementation.
   * Disadvantages are burn out of team core.
 * Consensus is an organizational approach where decisions are made by agreement of a whole group of actors.